 A speech-language pathologist will assess, diagnose, and devise and implement an individualized treatment plan for your child to treat articulation and/or phonological disorders.

-How long does it typically take for a child to improve with speech therapy?
+How long does it typically take for a child with a phonological disorder or articulation disorder to improve with speech therapy?

 This often depends on a number of factors including motivation of the child and family, how many sounds/phonological processes the child has, cognition of the child, and length of time this has been going on.